-Stock-based and Other Compensation
+Stock-based Compensation

 We recognize compensation expense related to stock options and restricted stock units, or RSUs, on a straight-line basis over the requisite service period, which is generally the vesting term of four years.
 We recognize compensation expense related to shares issued pursuant to the employee stock purchase plan, or ESPP, on a straight-line basis over the offering period.
 Compensation expense is recognized, net of forfeiture activity estimated to be 4% annually.
-The fair value of awards is estimated using the Black-Scholes options pricing model.
+We estimate the fair value of options using the Black-Scholes options pricing model and fair value of restricted stock unit awards using the value of our common stock on the date of grant.
 Refer to Note 10 for further information.